-- Property 3: The unrestricted form of Hex is a first-player-win game. - Proof is constructed using the "strategy-stealing" argument made by John Nash in 1949. - If there is a winning strategy for the second player, the first player can still win by making an arbitrary first move and using the second-player strategy from then on. - ▶ The first player ignores the arbitrary first move by assuming that move does not exist. - ▶ Hence the second move made by the second player becomes the first move. - ▷ The third move made by the first player becomes the second move. - If using the second-player strategy requires playing the chosen first move or any move played before, then make another arbitrary move.
+Property 3: Hex is first-player-win

+- Proof is constructed using the "strategy-stealing" argument made by John Nash in 1949. - If there is a winning strategy for the second player, the first player can still win by making an arbitrary first move and using the second-player strategy from then on. - ▶ The first player ignores the arbitrary first move by assuming that move does not exist. - ▶ Hence the second move made by the second player becomes the first move. - ▶ The third move made by the first player becomes the second move. - If using the second-player strategy requires playing the chosen first move or any move played before, then make another arbitrary move.